 For the 1967-68 school year, the schools formed the New Orleans Equations League and played weekly matches from January through March.
-Competition was held in two divisions, Junior (grades 9-10) and Senior (11-12), and the top scorers qualified for the third Olympics.
+A competition was held in two divisions, Junior (grades 9-10) and Senior (11-12), and the top scorers qualified for the third Olympics.

-Currently, NOAGL welcomes public, private, and Catholic schools from all over the southern region of Louisiana.
-The League continues to send students who qualify to the AGLOA (Academic Games Leagues of America) National Tournament held every Spring.
+Currently, the NOAGL welcomes public, private, and charter schools from all over New Orleans and the surrounding area.
+The league continues to send students who qualify to the AGLOA (Academic Games Leagues of America) National Tournament held every spring.

 The league operates under its founder and current director, Brother Neal Golden.
 It has helped form—both academically and socially—thousands of students of all ages from all over the Greater New Orleans Metro Area.